TCitH- and VOLEitH-based Signatures from Restricted Decoding: Introduction

+\textbf{Code-based Cryptography} refers to a class of cryptographic protocol whose security relies on hard problems in coding theory, such as syndrome decoding or code equivalence.
+In the context of the ongoing NIST competition, six out of the fourteen submissions are based on different coding-theory related assumption, such as code equivalence \cite{NISTPQC-ADD-R2:LESS24}, restricted decoding \cite{NISTPQC-ADD-R2:CROSS24}, Hamming-metric decoding \cite{NISTPQC-ADD-R2:SDitH24}, rank-metric decoding decoding~\cite{NISTPQC-ADD-R2:MIRATH24,NISTPQC-ADD-R2:RYDE24}, and the permuted kernel problem~\cite{NISTPQC-ADD-R2:PERK24}.
+Among these, the last four are based on either TCitH or VOLEitH.

-In this work, we consider the restricted decoding problem, called \RSDP, underlying the \CROSS signature scheme.
+\textbf{Our Contribution.} In this work, we consider the restricted decoding problem, called \RSDP, underlying the \CROSS signature scheme~\cite{NISTPQC-ADD-R2:CROSS24}.
 We present a modeling of \RSDP that allows constructing signatures in the TCitH and VOLEitH frameworks.
-While structurally simple, the proposed modeling achieves competitive performance.
-In fact, for the exact same decoding problem underlying \CROSS, we reduce signature size by more than a factor of two.
-This shows that, by replacing the simple CVE-based proof of knowledge of \CROSS with recent variants of the MPCitH framework, signature sizes can be reduced, albeit at the cost of a significantly more complex construction.
+By doing so, we reduce \CROSS signature sizes by more than a factor of two, at the cost of a more complex construction.
 Further, we consider the problem of ternary full-weight decoding, a special case of the hardness assumption underlying the \WAVE signature scheme~\cite{NISTPQC-ADD-R1:WAVE23,AC:DebSenTil19}.
-Here, the proposed modeling achieves signature sizes that are comparable to the smallest ones of the NIST competition.
+Here, the proposed modeling achieves signature sizes comparable to the smallest\footnote{Except for \SQISign~\cite{NISTPQC-ADD-R2:SQIsign24}, which is considerably shorter and slower.} Zero-Knowledge-based (ZK-based) schemes of the NIST competition.